cypressf/chdk-time-lapse/README.md

 - Press the `S` (shortcuts) button to activate CHDK.
 It should say `raw meter intervalometer` at the bottom of the screen.
 - Press the shutter button to start the time-lapse.

+### If the camera turns off randomly after shooting a photo

+- Unlock the SD card and put it in your computer
+- Transfer over all the photos that have been taken so far
+- Delete `rawopoint.csv` from the SD Card

 ## The pertinent settings for a night-to-day snowstorm

 These are the settings in [`RAWOPINT.1`](RAWOPINT.1) that are changed from the defaults.